cloudflare/cloudflare-docs/content/fundamentals/account-and-billing/account-security/2fa.md

     - Your browser may be set to clear cookies on exit or after browser or OS upgrades.
 This interferes with the device verification process.
     - You may be using anti-malware or other software that automatically clears your browser cookies and makes your device unregognizable by Cloudflare's Dashboard.

-If at this point you are still unable to successfully enter the Cloudflare Dashboard, [contact Support](/support/contacting-cloudflare-support/).
+If you are still unable to verify your device, [contact Support](/support/contacting-cloudflare-support/).

 ___